-Members of the social work faculty are available to assist the student in choosing a career, as are the staff and resources of the University’s Sanger Learning Center, the Volunteer and Service Learning Center, and the Center for Strategic Advising and Career Counseling in the School of Undergraduate Studies.
+Members of the social work faculty are available to assist the student in choosing a career, as are the staff and resources of the University’s Sanger Learning Center, the Center for Community Engagement, and the Vick Center for Strategic Advising and Career Counseling.
 Since the social work program requires admission to the major and completion of 122 semester hours, students are encouraged to discuss their interest in social work as a career early in their studies.

 Professional social workers may seek employment in a number of areas.
 The Texas Department of Aging and Disability Services has established quality control standards that mandate the hiring of holders of BSW degrees in designated positions.
 The Texas Department of Family and Protective Services hires social workers for its child protective services programs, and the Texas Health and Human Services Commission hires BSW graduates for its client support services programs.
 Large nursing home facilities are also required to have a social work staff.
 Substance use disorder treatment programs, psychiatric hospitals, health care programs, school social work and dropout prevention programs, criminal justice programs, and programs for the elderly also employ social workers.
+Hospitals and agencies providing community-based health services, especially in rural areas, hire BSW graduates.
 More than a third of the program’s graduates go on to graduate schools throughout the country.

-As a complement to the assistance available from the school, the University's Sanger Learning Center in Jester Center and the Center for Strategic Advising and Career Counseling in the School of Undergraduate Studies provide comprehensive career services to all students.
+As a complement to the assistance available from the school, the University's Sanger Learning Center and the Vick Center for Strategic Advising and Career Counseling provide comprehensive career services to all students.
 The centers offer professional assistance to students in choosing or changing their majors or careers, seeking an internship, and planning for the job search or for graduate study.